QuantumMob/qm-node-take-home/README.md

 # Quantum Mob ES6/Fullstack Test

-## Introduction

 This task is meant to test your API design skills, front-end Javascript, as well as ES6 knowledge.

 ## Instructions

 You are required to design and implement an API & a new and shiny web app for car repair shops.
 Thus, there is a certain amount of functionality that we need to provide to them.

-The database is currently set up to use a local MongoDB database.
+The database is currently set up to use a local MongoDB database and the project is built on top of Razzle.
+This will provide a minimum configuration boilerplate for your back-end and front-end.
+If interested, read more here: [https://github.com/jaredpalmer/razzle](https://github.com/jaredpalmer/razzle)

 **To get started:**
 1. Install MongoDB locally and start with `sudo mongod`